AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/configure-salesforce-activity-detail-customization.md

 Activity Detail Customization allows Admins to configure the information that will log to the Salesforce Task - Subject Field, when a Sales Connect activity/reminder task is synced to Salesforce.

+>[!NOTE]
+>
+>Updates made to the subject field in Sales Connect of a reminder task will be reflected in the corresponding Salesforce task's subject field, if you're using the `{{activity_subject}}` dynamic field in your Activity Detail Customization.

 ![](assets/configure-salesforce-activity-detail-customization-1.png)

 ![](assets/configure-salesforce-activity-detail-customization-2.png)